DevisDev365/DevisDev365/readme.md

 I'm that rare breed who speaks both **boardroom** and **backend**.
 Currently pursuing my MBA at Delhi School of Business while building technical solutions that actually solve real business problems.

+**Not a developer, but a business solution architect** who codes when it solves a problem.
+I bridge the gap between "what the business needs" and "what tech can deliver."

 **My Superpower?** Translating "We need better insights" into production-ready dashboards, and "This takes too long" into automated workflows that save 87% of manual effort.

 ### The Tech-Business Bridge